Nirman-Silicon/Hacknation/Hacknation /Team Shark/Template.md

 ## Use Cases of your project
+Secure login and registration for administrators, coaches, and players.

+Ability to manage multiple clubs and teams.

+Create and manage games, schedules, and events.

-Website for all information related to sports
+Website for all information related to sports.

-Get update about all upcoming events

-Secure Login of Admin

-Know the past records and achievements  of our college
+Know the past records and achievements  of our college.